Stomatosuchus: Description

-It grew to a length of 10 m, and possessed a long, flattened skull with lid-like jaws that were lined with small, conical teeth and the skull reached up to 2 m long.
+It grew to a length of 10 m, and possessed a long, flattened skull with lid-like jaws that were lined with small, conical teeth, and the skull reached up to 2 m long.
 The mandible may have been toothless and perhaps even supported a pelican-like throat pouch.
-This pouch however could have been used to scoop up fish and sharks much like a modern day pelican, the conical teeth would prevent the prey for escaping.
+However, this pouch could have been used to scoop up fish and sharks much like a modern day pelican, while the conical teeth would prevent the prey from escaping.
 Due to such a bizarre skull structure, much about the diet of S. inermis remains unknown.